Morning Musume: 2018–2019: Haruna Ogata's and Haruna Iikubo's graduations and 15th Generation

 During the opening concert of the Hello!
 Project 20th Anniversary!!
 Hello!
 Project 2019 Winter tour on January 2, the Morning Musume '19 LOVE Audition in search of 15th generation member(s) to join the group was announced.

 On March 13, they released the compilation album Best!
 Morning Musume 20th Anniversary.
 The album included all songs from the last 10 years, from Mikan in 2007 to their most recent single Furari Ginza.
 As the songs are unedited, all members who were active from the release of Mikan till present, can be heard in the album and appear on the covers of the album, although all the graduated members aren't credited.

-On June 12, the group released their 67th single "Seishun Night / Jinsei Blues".
+On June 12, the group released their 67th single "Jinsei Blues / Seishun Night".
 During their release event at Ikebukuro Sunshine City Fountain Square, it was announced that the 15th generation would be revealed on June 22 at 5:00 PM JST in a YouTube live stream.
 This is the first time the group has revealed its members to the general public and members in this format.
 On June 22, the 15th generation were announced in a YouTube live stream on Morning Musume's official channel at 5:00 PM JST, The new members were revealed to be Rio Kitagawa, child actress and model Homare Okamura and former Hello!
 Pro Kenshuusei Hokkaido member Mei Yamazaki.
 They were introduced on stage during the Hello!
 Project 2019 Summer concert tour from July 13 and would begin performing with the group in the Morning Musume '19 Concert Tour Aki.
 With the 15th generation all being younger than Haga Akane, their arrival marks the end of Haga's run as the youngest serving member of the group at 5 years.
 As the 15th generation members got their official colors, 12th generation Makino Maria revealed that she had changed her Baby Pink color to Pink, which was previously Michishige's color, a member she looks up to.
 Haga Akane had also changed her color from Light Orange to Orange which was Kudo Haruka's color, whom Haga also looks up to.

 On July 10, it was announced that Oda Sakura was diagnosed with cervical degenerative disc disease by the doctor after experiencing severe pain around her left shoulder blade the day before.
 Due to it requiring one month of treatment, Oda was absent from the Hello!
 Project 2019 Summer concert tour from July 13 to August 3, as well as a "Jinsei Blues / Seishun Night" release event on July 15.